 Katherine Anne Porter published her first collection of short stories in 1930, and her first novel wasn't published until 1965, 35 years later.
 David Means, one of our greatest living writers of short fiction, has taken "only" 25 years—but since we all know that 21st-century time is speeding up, I'd say he's Katherine Anne Porter squared.

 Anyhow, the arrival of his debut novel Hystopia, for the readers like me who've been pounding the table with our silverware, is that kind of event.
-The book follows a young veteran's return to the States in an alternate reality where President Kennedy is still alive and the Vietnam War rages on.
+The book unfolds a destabilized history in which President Kennedy is still alive and the Vietnam War rages on.
 The novel is both phantasmagorical and dire; the characters are seared onto the pages; the lines glow.
 We're all lucky Means cares so damn much, and I was lucky to get to talk with him about it for you here.

 VICE: I want to know a lot about your take on war and trauma—it seems to me we're living entrenched in a war society that doesn't know it, and that we have been at least since the World War II vets came home.